- 4-Minute Article

 - “IRA owners who reached age 70½ in 2019, and have not yet taken their 2019 RMDs… are still required to take those distributions by April 1, 2020.”

 Withdrawals of any non-taxable amounts from taxable accounts

 Interest and dividend earnings from non-retirement accounts, such as investment or bank accounts, generally are taxed whether or not the interest or dividend is paid in cash to the owner.
 So, tapping that money that has already been taxed generally may not result in a bigger tax bill.
-Of course, if you sell or redeem assets, such as from an investment account, there may be tax on any gains and so it is important to consult with a tax advisor.
+Of course, if you sell or redeem assets, such as from an investment account, there may be tax on any gains and so it is important to consult with a tax professional.

-If you decide to sell off assets which may generate taxable gains, you should discuss with your tax advisor whether to start by taking withdrawals from long-term investments — held for longer than one year — as that may minimize capital gains taxes if the gains are eligible for taxation at the long-term capital gains tax rates.
+If you decide to sell off assets which may generate taxable gains, you should discuss with your tax professional whether to start by taking withdrawals from long-term investments — held for longer than one year — as that may minimize capital gains taxes if the gains are eligible for taxation at the long-term capital gains tax rates.
 Long-term capital gain tax rates are generally lower than short-term capital gain tax rates.

 Withdrawals from tax-deferred accounts

 Drawing money from traditional IRAs and 401(k) accounts generally will increase current taxable income.
 But remember, withdrawals of taxable amounts are subject to ordinary income tax.
 Withdrawals made before age 59½ may also be subject to a 10% federal income tax penalty.